Patrick Trueman: Storylines

-Trinidadian Patrick arrives in Walford for his former wife Audrey Trueman's (Corinne Skinner-Carter) funeral, reuniting with his two sons, Paul Trueman (Gary Beadle) and Anthony Trueman (Nicholas Bailey), after decades apart.
+Trinidadian Patrick arrives in Walford for his estranged wife, Audrey Trueman's (Corinne Skinner-Carter) funeral, reuniting with his two sons, Paul (Gary Beadle) and Anthony Trueman (Nicholas Bailey), after decades apart.
 After a period of adjustment, the Trueman brothers accept Patrick; however, Paul grows suspicious of him and secretly performs a DNA test, where it is revealed that although Anthony is Patrick's biological son, Paul is not.
 It transpires that Paul is the son of Patrick's best friend Milton Hibbert (Jeffery Kissoon).
 Despite the upset, Patrick and Paul maintain a father-son relationship.
 Patrick becomes close friends with pensioner Jim Branning (John Bardon), who helps him woo Yolande Duke (Angela Wynter) with love letters after Patrick has a holiday romance with her in Trinidad.
-As a result, Yolande moves to Walford, leaving her strict Christian husband Victor (Ben Thomas), whose attempt to bribe Patrick to finish with Yolande ultimately fails.
+As a result, Yolande moves to Walford, leaving her strict Christian husband Victor Duke (Ben Thomas), whose attempt to bribe Patrick to finish with Yolande ultimately fails.
 Patrick and Yolande marry and briefly foster a young girl named Katie (Parhys-Jai Cato) in 2004, though they find it difficult when she is returned to her mother.
 Paul starts dealing drugs for Andy Hunter (Michael Higgs), ultimately leading to his death when he tries to double-cross Andy.
 Patrick is devastated to lose his son and begins a vendetta against Andy.

 Patrick rents the car-lot, hiring Pat Evans (Pam St Clement) to do bookkeeping.
 Patrick and Pat begin a casual affair, which Yolande discovers when Stacey Slater (Lacey Turner) informs her; Yolande slaps Pat, who retaliates.
 Yolande threatens to leave, but Patrick persuades her to rebuild their marriage.
 Yolande remains resentful and almost strays with Aubrey Valentine (Joseph Marcell), a member of Patrick's former band, The Five Hectors; Aubrey tries to destroy Patrick but fails and the Truemans remain together.
 Denise Fox (Diane Parish) discovers that a member of Patrick's band is her father although she is unsure which member.
 Patrick takes a DNA test and it is revealed that he is not Denise's father, but he pretends he is as he has grown attached to her.
 The truth comes out while Patrick and Denise holiday together; despite initial upset, Denise and the Truemans remain close.
-Patrick sees Denise as the daughter he never had and acts as grandfather to her two daughters Chelsea (Tiana Benjamin) and Libby (Belinda Owusu).
+Patrick sees Denise as the daughter he never had and acts as grandfather to her two daughters Chelsea (Tiana Benjamin) and Libby Fox (Belinda Owusu).